Microbiome Venture Fund

 The fund welcomes proposals that (i) stimulate new microbiome scholarship for the applicants, (ii) support the development of collaborations across disciplines or institutes, and (iii) may subsequently seed a larger project.
 Collaborations among faculty and undergraduate students are especially encouraged.
 The amount of funding is $3000 or less and must be used by March 1, 2019.

-Now calling for proposals for Fall 2018; join the listserv to receive microbiome-related notifications.
+Join the listserv to receive microbiome-related notifications.

 Fall 2017 Recipients:

-- Interactions between stress and the microbiome by Dr. Nicole Creanza and Kara Boyer
+- Interactions Between Stress and the Microbiome by Dr. Nicole Creanza and Kara Boyer

 - Immune Mechanisms Associated with Sodium-Induced Cardiovascular Disease: Effect of Excess Dietary Salt on the Gut Microbiome by Dr. Annet Kirabo